nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * This command is **nuclear**, and cannot be reversed.
 It should only be executed when absolutely necessary.
 * This command is provided for privacy reasons, or to start afresh.

+**Reasons for usage:**

+* You want to reset the app completely.
+* You want to clear all patient data from your application.

 ### Opening the Help Page : `help`

 Opens the Help Window, which allows you to copy the URL of the User Guide to your clipboard.